GNFC Approves INR 450 Crore Ammonium Nitrate Melt Expansion, Total Capex Pipeline Reaches INR 2,800 Crores

 • Mr. Rajesh Pillai, Company Secretary & Compliance Officer

-This leadership change and the upcoming financial discussion underscore GNFC's commitment to transparent communication with its stakeholders and adherence to regulatory standards in corporate governance.
+These developments, including the leadership change, cost auditor remuneration approval, and the upcoming financial discussion, underscore GNFC's commitment to transparent communication with its stakeholders and adherence to regulatory standards in corporate governance.

 Historical Stock Returns for Gujarat Narmada Valley Fert & Chem